-The College Survival and Success Scale (CSSS) measures a student’s ability to get the most from postsecondary education and training and use it to build a successful future.
+The College Survival & Success Scale 2nd Edition (CSSS) measures a student’s ability to get the most from postsecondary education and training and use it to build a successful future.
 While more students are trying to further their educations, nearly half fail to graduate with a degree.
 The CSSS is designed to help them identify potential pitfalls to their educational success and implement strategies to overcome them.
 The CSSS covers five scales important for staying in and doing well in college, according to research:

 1) Commitment to Education